 Apple in Education Profiles

-Students at Flitch Green Academy use iPad, Mac, and iPod touch to create unique learning experiences.
+Students at the UK public school Flitch Green Academy use iPad, Mac and iPod touch to create unique learning experiences.

-Flitch Green is a primary school near Braintree in Essex, United Kingdom.
-This modern, eco‑friendly version of a village school was designed to be the hub of the community — where the teachers support the kids so they feel safe to explore, to ask questions, and even to make mistakes.
-The school was built on the principle that there needs to be a purpose to learning, and that children learn best from an innovative curriculum that teaches through first-hand experience and discovery.
+Flitch Green is a private primary school located just outside of London.
+This modern eco-friendly version of a village school was designed to be the hub of the community — where the teachers support the kids so they feel safe to explore, to ask questions, and even to make mistakes.
+The school was built on the principle that there needs to be a purpose to learning, and that children learn best from an innovative curriculum that teaches through firsthand experience and discovery.

 When designing this curriculum, Apple products were a natural fit.
 Their ease of use allows students to master the tools, and focus on their projects.
 The work they’re able to produce is greatly enhanced by the creative opportunities the products give the students.
 Flitch Green’s creative curriculum couldn’t exist without the Apple products.